ORGelling/cardgameClasses/README.md

 # Card Game Project

 ## Overview
 This project is a simple card game implemented in C++.
 It utilizes object-oriented programming principles to manage the game's components, including decks of cards and player hands.
+It is not done but it is coming along nicely.
+Most of the work is for now being done in the main "class-structure.cpp" file as this is where I'm setting up the classes and testing everything.
+After everything works I will split it up in separate files with headers and then use them all in Qt as the wiring behind a GUI.

 ## Project Structure
 The project is organized into the following files and directories: